Renault Safrane: RXE

 The premium level of finish.
 Available Engines: 2.5dT Safrane RXE and V6.

 At this stage, included were: power steering, electric mirrors, power windows, rear headphone jacks, heated front seats with electrically adjustable squab and backrest, and inflatable lumbar adjustment with three memory positions.
 Optional leather was widely chosen by customers.
 Self dipping nearside mirror whilst reversing; dual-zone air conditioning; rear leather electric seats (available until 1995) pneumatic suspension, Philips stereo; voice synthesiser; "Image" wheels; twin screen digital display including fuel consumption and remaining range.

 Questor

 Along with the Phase 2 Safrane, Renault also offered a Safrane variant called the Questor, which also relied on the Volvo powerplants mentioned above.
 The Questor differs only by having factory-fitted satellite navigation, which is a Philips Carin 520 with infrared remote control.
 This model was also fitted, at least in the United Kingdom market, with all the options available on the car as standard except the heated windscreen which was still an option.

+Production

+Note: 1991 units are pre-series vehicles.